Mostafa-HEH/Data-Structure-Notes/Linked-List/README.md

 * linked list are sorted as 1,2,3...etc index so i can insert element in any positions before first, after third , at last ...etc
 * So we have two strtatigies (before certen node, after certen node).

+### Creating Linked List using insert
+we can create a linked list with iserting function too but we should be shure first we added the 0 index Node and add valied index